Épuration légale: Trials

 The first high official tried in the purge was Jean-Pierre Esteva, Resident General of France in Tunisia.
-He was sentenced to detention for life on 15 March 1945, avoiding capital punishment because the court recognised that he had assisted patriots in May 1943, just before quitting Tunisia.
-In state of illness, Esteva was pardoned on 11 August 1950 and died a few months later.
+He was sentenced to detention for life on 15 March 1945, avoiding capital punishment because the court recognised that he had assisted patriots in May 1943, just before leaving Tunisia.
+Esteva was pardoned on 11 August 1950 due to illness, and died a few months later.